Evaluating the use of e-assessment in a first-year pure mathematics module

 \section{Introduction}

-Mathematics is a discipline with unique features when it comes to assessment and teaching \cite{lms}.
-It employs few summative assessment methods at university-level with the main method being timed closed book examinations \cite{paola}.
-Researchers have often called for a larger variety of its summative assessment methods \cite{steen}, and Birenbaum et al. suggests in \cite{birenbaum} that traditional timed exams do not reflect the future needs of today's learners as they seem to be designed as assessments \textit{of} learning rather than \textit{for} learning.
+Mathematics is a discipline with unique features when it comes to assessment and teaching \cite[]{lms}.
+It employs few summative assessment methods at university-level with the main method being timed closed book examinations \cite[]{paola}.
+Researchers have often called for a larger variety of its summative assessment methods \cite[]{steen}, and \cite{birenbaum} suggest that traditional timed exams do not reflect the future needs of today's learners as they seem to be designed as assessments \textit{of} learning rather than \textit{for} learning.

 E-assessments offer several advantages, especially when teaching large cohorts: they offer the possibility of automatic marking and feedback.
-However, the majority of e-learning systems are poorly adapted for the use in mathematics, a language in its own right \cite{gruttmann}.
-According to Smith and Ferguson in \cite{smith}, current e-learning systems do not adequately support the necessary notation and diagrams, ``the very building blocks of math communication".
+However, the majority of e-learning systems are poorly adapted for the use in mathematics, a language in its own right \cite[]{gruttmann}.
+According to \cite{smith}, current e-learning systems do not adequately support the necessary notation and diagrams, ``the very building blocks of math communication" (p.~324).

 In this paper, I will present the findings from a case study investigating the use of online quizzes in pure mathematics.
 These bi-weekly open book online quizzes formed part of the summative assessment of a first-year undergraduate mathematics module in the UK, counting towards 10\% of the final grade.
 The quizzes provided automatic and individual feedback, tailored to selected answer choices, making the quizzes summative as well as formative assessment tools designed \textit{for} learning.